top of page

 “The Mask” begins with one of the most substantial artifacts that we have from The King in Yellow, a scene commonly referred to as “the unmasking.”
 This episode seems to have been largely influenced by the Edgar Allan Poe horror tale, “The Masque of the Red Death.”
-In this story, the aristocracy of a country plagued by the “red death” (a ghoulish amalgamation of the black plague, tuberculosis, cholera, and scarlet fever) lock themselves up in a castle and ignore the suffering of the peasantry outside, certain that they can weather the disease out.
+In this story, the aristocrats of a country plagued by the “red death” (a ghoulish amalgamation of the black plague, tuberculosis, cholera, and scarlet fever) lock themselves up in the prince’s castle numbed to the suffering peasantry outside, certain that they can weather out the disease.
 Surrounded by debaucheries and consumed with decadence, they bide their time indulgently until a masquerade is held in the palace.

-One of the partiers is seen to have donned a costume which makes him look like a victim of the plague: his face is pallid except where it is clotted with streams and blisters of gore.
+One of the partiers is seen to have donned a banned costume which makes him look like a victim of the plague: his white face is pallid except where it is clotted with gory blisters and streams.
 The prince chases down the offender, promising to hang him, but when the two encounter, the prince realizes that the face is no mask.
-He is immediately stricken by the plague and dies, and his revelers suffer the same agonizing death – the Red Death himself had attended the party.
+He is immediately stricken by the plague and dies, and his revelers suffer the same agonizing fate – the Red Death himself had attended the party.

-“The Mask,” built on Hawthorne’s version of the ancient myth of King Midas (and a heavy dose of his Gothic tale, “Rappaccini’s Daughter”), tells the story of an eccentric sculptor (the creator of “The Fates” sculpture referred to in “The Repairer of Reputations”) who has taken the act of creation far too literally: like Victor Frankenstein he has transferred from a harmless benefactor of humanity to a power-hungry tyrant who seems oblivious to the ramifications of his meddling in the natural order.
+“The Mask,” built on Hawthorne’s version of the ancient myth of King Midas, tells the story of an eccentric sculptor (the creator of “The Fates” sculpture referred to in “The Repairer of Reputations”) who has taken the act of creation far too literally: like Victor Frankenstein he has transferred from a harmless benefactor of humanity to a power-hungry tyrant who seems oblivious to the ramifications of his meddling in the natural order.

 SUMMARY